-- O6.37 Children aged 0 to 2 years, and 15 years and over, are not eligible for item 10943 and may be treated under appropriate attendance items. - O6.38 A benefit is payable under item 10943 where one or more of the assessment and testing procedures outlined in the item description are carried out on a patient aged 3 14 years inclusive, and where a finding of significant binocular or accommodative dysfunction is the outcome of the consultation and assessment/testing.
-The conditions to be assessed under this item are primarily amblyopia and strabismus, but dysfunctions relating to vergences are also covered, providing well established and evidence based optometry practice is observed. - O6.39 A benefit is not payable under item 10943 for the assessment of learning difficulties or learning disabilities. - O6.40 Item 10943 may be claimed on the same day as either a comprehensive consultation or a subsequent consultation, but only where the additional assessment/testing has been carried out on an eligible child.
+Children aged 0 to 2 years, and 15 years and over, are not eligible for item 10943 and may be treated under appropriate attendance items.

+A benefit is payable under item 10943 where one or more of the assessment and testing procedures outlined in the item description are carried out on a patient aged 3 - 14 years inclusive, and where a finding of significant binocular or accommodative dysfunction is the outcome of the consultation and assessment/testing.
+The conditions to be assessed under this item are primarily amblyopia and strabismus, but dysfunctions relating to vergences are also covered, providing well established and evidence based optometry practice is observed.

+A benefit is not payable under item 10943 for the assessment of learning difficulties or learning disabilities.

+Item 10943 may be claimed on the same day as either a comprehensive consultation or a subsequent consultation, but only where the additional assessment/testing has been carried out on an eligible child.
 Item 10943 is not intended to be claimed with a brief initial consultation, or with any of the contact lens items.

-O7.
+O.7.
 BILLING PROCEDURES

-- O7.1 There are three ways benefits may be paid for optometric services: - (i) the patient may pay the optometrist's account and then claim benefits from a Medicare office by submitting the account and the receipt; - (ii) the patient may submit the unpaid account to Medicare which will then draw a cheque in favour of the optometrist; or - (iii) the optometrist may bill Medicare instead of the patient for the consultation.
-This mechanism is known as direct billing.
+There are three ways benefits may be paid for optometric services:

+- (a) the claimant may pay the optometrist's account in full and then claim benefits from a Medicare Australia office by submitting the account and the receipt; - (b) the claimant may submit the unpaid account to Medicare Australia which will then send a cheque in favour of the optometrist, to the claimant; or - (c) the optometrist may bill Medicare instead of the patient for the consultation.
+This is known as bulk billing.
 If an optometrist direct-bills, he/she undertakes to accept the relevant Medicare benefit as full payment for the consultation.
-Additional charges for that service (irrespective of the purpose or title of the charge) cannot be raised against the patient. - Note: Additional charges must not be levied in respect of domiciliary visits and consultations covered by Item 10907 if the services are direct-billed.
+Additional charges for that service (irrespective of the purpose or title of the charge) cannot be raised against the patient.

+Note: Additional charges must not be levied in respect of domiciliary visits and consultations covered by Item 10907 if the services are bulk-billed.